mozilla/treeherder/docs/seta.rst

   update_job_priority_table()

-If you want to remove the 2 week grace period and make the job low priority (priority=5) do somthing similar to this:
+If you want to remove the 2 week grace period and make the job low priority (priority=5) do something similar to this:

 .. code-block:: bash